 You may never know but your web hosting server may slow your website down to a larger extent.
 If you are using a shared hosting service to host a busy site then chances are high that you are already in the slowest bullock cart.

-Usually, a shared server suffers from a high waiting time because of other busy peers and the use of heavy software like cPanel and WHM to control the shared users.
-Also shared servers are using outdated hardware and software packages due to compatibility issues so you won’t be able to take advantage of newer launch.
+Usually, shared servers suffer from a high latency because of busy neighbors and usages of heavy software like cPanel and WHM to control the users.

-Hardware-wise, the use of SSD, NVMe drives to enhance the system responsiveness which is not available in cheaper shared web hosting servers.
-If you are planning to host a blog, eCommerce, forum, and website then use SSD based hosting servers.
+Hardware-wise cheap hosting companies do not use SSD or NVMe drives to enhance the system responsiveness.
+If you are planning to host a blog, eCommerce site, forum, or massive website use an SSD drive at least.

-3. Make use of fast and latest web server.
+3. Make use of fast and new web server.